-Patients on repeat medication will be asked to see either a doctor or practice nurse at least once a year to review these regular medications.
+Patients on repeat medication will be asked by a doctor, practice nurse or clinical pharmacist at least once a year to review these regular medications.

 Extensive exemption and remission arrangements protect those likely to have difficulty in paying charges (NHS prescription and dental charges, optical and hospital travel costs).
 The NHS prescription charge is a flat-rate amount which successive Governments have thought it reasonable to charge for those who can afford to pay for their medicines.
 Prescription prepayment certificates (PPCs) offer real savings for people who need extensive medication.

 These charges apply in England only.
 In Northern Ireland, Scotland and Wales prescriptions are free of charge.